 Tom previously worked for Fuel, where he developed and toured a range of different performances and projects.
 Prior to this, he worked at Camden’s Roundhouse, helping to deliver summer installations, spoken word and circus festivals, and the venue’s 40th anniversary punk celebrations.
 He has also worked on a number of multidisciplinary projects, global digital broadcasts, and contemporary art exhibitions at National Theatre Live, the Unicorn Theatre and Jerwood Gallery.

-Harriet co-ordinates our Theatre and Dance team's website, social media and newsletter.
-She also helps to deliver projects such as the International Radio Playwriting Competition and manages the team’s administration.
+Harriet leads on team communications, which includes editing this website and running the Theatre and Dance's social media channels and newsletter.
 Harriet joined the British Council from East London Dance, where she managed digital communications and supported events and participation work – everything from stage managing productions to delivering school projects.

 Harriet studied Philosophy at King's College London before moving to Vancouver, Canada.
 She worked in finance and in higher education while volunteering as a dance teacher and choreographer for charities and student groups.
 Back in London, Harriet decided to turn her love for dance and theatre into her profession.
 She has a personal interest in universal access to the arts and youth participatory projects.